chaitu786/Mini-Page-Builder/README.md

 # Mini-Page-Builder Component Documentation

+# Working

+- Upon opening the link, you will encounter a Mini Page Builder UI featuring a sidebar on one side containing blocks (Label, Input, Button), and a blank canvas on the other.
+- You can seamlessly drag and drop Labels, Inputs, or Buttons from the sidebar onto the blank canvas.
+Once dropped, a modal will appear, pre-filled with X and Y configuration settings.
+- Fill in the details in the modal, click 'Save Changes,' and the details will be saved.
+The modal will close, and the dragged element will be rendered on the blank canvas according to the provided details and it will placed accoring to X and Y configurations.
+- To select an element, simply click on it.
+The selected element will display a red border for easy identification.
+If you wish to edit the details, select the element and press 'Enter' on your keyboard.
+- Upon pressing 'Enter,' a modal will immediately open with pre-filled details from the initial creation.
+Modify the data as needed and click 'Save Changes' to update the selected component.
+- For deleting an element, select it and press either 'Delete' or 'Backspace' on your keyboard.
+Note that for deleting an input field, ensure that the element is selected and not in focus (input should not focussed).
+- By clicking 'Export Configuration,' the component data will be downloaded in a JSON file for easy storage and retrieval.

 # Overview

 - The 'MiniPageBuilder' component is a React component designed for building pages with draggable and customizable components.
 It allows users to drag and drop components onto a blank container, configure their properties, and save the page configuration.

 # Take a look

 - Deploy: [Link](https://mini-page-builder-ten.vercel.app/)

 # Dependencies